 You should consume drinks moisturizing without sugar: water, serum (to your liking), tea, Jell-O and Gatorade.

 Try to consume from 48 to 64 ounces per day about 2 liters of liquid a day in small sips throughout the day.

 It is very important to emphasize that the patient is total attachment to the strict liquid diet is required, because any food outside the liquid diet that is ingested implies an added and elevated risk of developing complications because introducing a solid food into the newly operated stomach could cause increased pressure within the body and cause the staple line to yield and a leak of the gastric contents.

-PHASE 2: SECOND AND THIRD WEEK
+PHASE 2: SECOND WEEK

 Liquid diet complete

 This phase provides food of a liquid nature and should be light enough to pass through a straw, you should begin with small amounts of these liquids because you will feel satisfied quickly.
 Eat 3-4 oz or semi-liquid food cup.
 Remember it is important to stay well hydrated and try to take 48 to 64 oz per day of liquids.
 The best thing is to take 6-8 ounces every hour and is time to start taking chewable vitamin supplement.

 You can continues consume all the diet of the phase 1.

 Broths of chicken, turkey, beef, vegetables, fish (broth only)